How to Compare Home Insurance Coverage Side by Side

 How should someone choose their deductibles?

 Most claims get paid under the same deductible, which is usually known as the all other perils (AOP) deductible.
-The AOP deductible comes into effect if a specific deductible is not stated.
-The AOP deductible applies to a wide range of perils such as a tornado, house fire, burst pipes, and property theft.
+The AOP deductible comes into effect if a specific deductible does not exist.
+The AOP deductible applies to a wide range of risks such as a tornado, house fire, burst pipes, and property theft.
 In each claim, you will pay the same fixed out-of-pocket amount, and your coverage will deal with the rest (up to your limit).

 Just remember that merely deciding on lowering your premium by increasing your deductible can be narrow-minded, especially if this leaves you open for financial problems in the future.

-Let's say you decide on a $500 deductible.
-A low deductible can be a prudent decision to make.
-While your premiums will be a bit higher today, you avoid a more significant hit to your savings if something terrible does occur in the future.
+A low deductible can be a prudent decision -- while your premiums will be a bit higher today, you avoid a more significant hit to your savings if something terrible does occur in the future.
 If you are on a tighter budget month to month, this may be more financially prudent.

 If you live in an area where you know you will likely need to file a home insurance claim sometime in the next five years, why not pay an extra $5/mo today to save $500 on your deductible in the future.
 Additionally, you get the comfort of knowing your homeowners coverage is going to be handling the majority of the cost in a future loss.